-This book contains a life of Aesop and numerous fables, translated and printed by William Caxton in 1484 and illustrated with woodcuts.
+This book contains a life of Aesop and his numerous fables, translated and printed by William Caxton in 1484 and illustrated with woodcuts.
 Caxton had introduced the printing press to Britain just eight years earlier.
-Caxton translated the fables into English from a near contemporary French translation by Julien Macho, printed by J. Rousset in 1482.
+Caxton translated the fables into English from a near contemporary French translation by Julien Macho, printed by J Rousset in 1482.
 Caxton’s illustrations also follow Rousset’s.

 The fable of ‘the belly and the members’